miladrahimi/p-manager/README.md

 cp configs/main.json configs/main.local.json
 docker compose up -d
 ```
-It typically runs on port 8080, but you can adjust this setting in the `configs/main.local.json` file.
+It runs on port 8080 by default, you can adjust this setting in the `configs/main.local.json` file.

 ### Configuration

-It is recommended to create a `configs/main.local.json` file based on `configs/main.json` before running the app.
+Edit the `configs/main.local.json` file based on your requirements.
-If you followed the installation instructions above, you have already completed this step.
-The application uses `configs/main.local.json` and since it is set to be ignored by Git, updating the app becomes easier.

 ### Update

-To update the application, execute the following commands in the app directory:
+To update the application, execute the following commands in the application directory:

 ``` shell
 docker compose pull